 Rhythm Willie, whose real name was William Hood, had been performing in the top black and tans in Chicago since 1938, particularly at the Club DeLisa.
 He began recording in 1939 behind bluesman Peetie Wheatstraw, and was responsible for one previous recording session as a leader: Rhythm Willie and His Gang, consisting of Willie on harmonica and piano, with unidentified bassist and drummer, cut four sides for OKeh on October 10, 1940, all of which were released.

 Rhythm Willie appeared regularly in the Chicago clubs during this period.
 Most of his appearances cannot be tracked on the Local 208 contract list, because for many years the Musicians Union did not accept harmonica players (the rationale: they weren't playing a "real" instrument!).
 However, we know that Willie booked into the Brass Rail (in the Loop) for 3 weeks in November 1952 (contract accepted and filed on November 6), and that he landed a gig at the Hollywood Show Lounge in March 1953 (indefinite contract posted on March 5).
 In August 1953 he went into the Toast of the Town as part of a revue that featured Danny Overbea and the King Kolax combo (indefinite contract posted on August 6).
-Unfortunately, Rhythm Willie's reputation as harp virtuoso was fully matched by his reputed propensity to consume vast quantities of alcohol, and he died prematurely in 1954, around the age of 45.
+Unfortunately, Rhythm Willie's reputation as harp virtuoso was fully matched by his reputatoin for consuming vast quantities of alcohol, and he died prematurely in 1954, around the age of 45.
 (Note: the Miracle master numbers that we have are in conflict with the numbers for two Terry Timmons sides.
 The Rhythm Willie records really do carry the matrix numbers that we have listed, meaning that the Terry Timmons numbers, which were almost certainly recorded at the same session with the same band, are probably in error.)

 Meanwhile, Premium was launched most successfully when Lynn Hope's tenor sax ballad "Tenderly" became a national hit.
 It sold steadily throughout the year, even making a showing in the pop (as opposed to R&B) charts. ("Tenderly" entered the Billboard pop charts on August 26, 1950 and stayed three weeks, rising to #19.)
 Hope was born September 26, 1926, in Birmingham, Alabama.
 On graduation from high school he joined the King Kolax band (probably in 1943).
 He played in King K's last big band in 1947, along with Joe Houston and Vernel Fournier, and he came to Chicago to work in a combo with Kolax in 1949 and early 1950.

 Before his first session for Premium, Hope formed his own band with his brothers and sisters.
-At some point in the late 1940s, he had converted to the Muslim faith, taking the name Abdullah Rascheed (given several spellings in the Roman alphabet), and several members of his family followed suit.
+At some point in the late 1940s, he had converted to the Muslim faith, taking the name Abdullah Rascheed (this was given several spellings in the Roman alphabet), and several members of his family followed suit.
 Thereafter, although he continued to use his birth name professionally, he was always seen wearing a turban.
 Both sides of Premium 851 are designed to showcase the tenorist; on the uptempo "Song of the Wanderer" the only other solo is by the guitar, which gets one little break.
 Hope shows off his deep tone, good ideas, and a sense of drama (playing an unaccompanied cadenza, or a passage in duet with the drums).
 Unlike some other sax-solo releases for the popular market, Hope's hit record doesn't drench the proceedings in studio reverb.

 Probably in August, Premium brought Lynn Hope back into the studios; his version of "Mona Lisa" was presumably inspired by the Claude McLin hit that had just come out on Chess.
 From this propitious beginning, Hope would build a successful career doing mellow jazz renditions of standards for Aladdin from 1951 to 1957.
 Hope probably liked the idea of recording with a label called Aladdin.
 He cut his first Aladdin sides in Chicago but after he moved to Philadelphia in 1952 the company recorded him in New York City.
 He went to Mecca for the annual pilgrimage, or hajj, in 1952, at a very early date for an African-American Muslim; subsequently he used the honorific Al Hajji.
 His final session for Aladdin was delayed because of a sojourn in Egypt and Lebanon that lasted more than a year.
 With the rise of rock and roll, Hope's music went out of fashion, his family band broke up, and by the end of the 1950s he was out of money and periodically in trouble with the law.
 In a comeback attempt, he recorded two sessions for King in 1960.
 But by the mid-1960s, he was out of music entirely.
 Lynn Hope died in Southern New Jersey in 1993.